 The journal is split into 3 phases and in the intro it talks about the science behind habit building as well as the ‘why’, ‘what’ and ‘how’ of building a morning routine.
 As the guys explain the journal is all about giving “actionable tips and motivating content”.
 It then has 66 days worth of fillable tracking pages, tips and hacks for creating a habit that sticks, daily challenges, success stories, affirmations and clips and podcast recommendations to keep you motivated.
 Why 66 days?
 Because that’s how long on average it takes to form a habit.

 I wanted to try developing a morning routine to get more out of my days, so often I get home from work too tired to do anything productive or I have fun plans that take up my time.
 I knew that by making the most of my before work time I’d feel like I had extra hours in the day and would be able to get certain tasks accomplished without eating into my after work ‘fun’ time.
-I also really wanted to develop a routine that centered around mindfulness and preparing for the day ahead so that I can go to work feeling prepared and relaxed rather than running out of the door late while still brushing my hair – a depressingly true story ha!
+I also really wanted to develop a routine that centred around mindfulness and preparing for the day ahead so that I can go to work feeling prepared and relaxed rather than running out of the door late while still brushing my hair – a depressingly true story ha!

 I varied the habits I wanted to focus on every so often but most days it was a combination of wanting to do a workout or stretches, a meditation session, various household tasks and check emails/social media/news to help me ‘get my head in the game’.